 Ideally, the spot you’ve chosen will receive runoff, be relatively flat, and have good drainage.
 Adjustments can be made to improve the site, however.
 Downspouts can be repositioned if needed, and water can be directed to the rain garden by means of pipe or a swale, which is a low channel dug into the soil to funnel water through the landscape.
 If the rain garden is situated on a gentle slope, a berm (man-made mound) can be built on the downhill side to improve water retention.
 Rain gardens need well-drained soil or they’ll overflow, so if your site has compacted or clay soil, amend it with compost to improve drainage.
-Fine gravel can also be incorporated if necessary, but it might be best to avoid sand if you have clay, because certain types of clay and sand can actually stick together and make the soil compaction worse!
+Fine gravel from a gravel delivery supplier can also be incorporated if necessary, but it might be best to avoid sand if you have clay, because certain types of clay and sand can actually stick together and make the soil compaction worse!

 Construction & Materials